CamdenSegal/poem-gen/README.md

 The source texts are converted into word maps - each word is linked with all words that are used before it - so the generator can imitate the usage of the word from the source text.

 Then a random word with existent rhymes in the source text is chosen as the first word of the poem.
 Each line is built from last word to first word using the word map.
-Words are added till the number of syllables desired is met.
+Words are added till the number of desired syllables is met.

-This process is repeated for each line checking the rhyming scheme to see if the new line needs to rhyme with a word from a previous line.
+This process is repeated for each line within the confines of the chosen rhyming scheme.
+Rhyme scheme, source text, and length are customizable.

 Installation
 ===